MeVitae/redis-work-queue/dotnet/RedisWorkQueue/README.md

   from the work queue.
 This should be called by a worker to get work to complete.
-The `db` parameter is the Redis instance, the `leaseSeconds` parameter is the number of seconds to lease the item for, the `block` parameter indicates whether to block and wait for an item to be available if the main queue is empty, and the `timeout` parameter is the maximum time to block in milliseconds.
+The `db` parameter is the Redis instance, the `leaseSeconds` parameter is the number of seconds to lease the item for, the `block` parameter indicates whether to block and wait for an item to be available if the main queue is empty, and the `timeout` parameter is the maximum time to block in seconds.

 - `Complete(IRedisClient db, Item item)`: Marks a job as completed and removes it from the work queue.
 The `db` parameter is the Redis instance and the `item` parameter is the item to be